Some are confused or misinformed about this basic teaching. But without it God’s name and character comes in disrepute.

 4. Eternity future

 Out of his love God will bring about a new heaven and a new earth.
-After his judgment of humans that willfully rejected his love over their lifetimes, he will no longer need to be a judge and warrior.
 Here are great verses from the last chapter in the last book of the Bible:

 Then I saw a new heaven and a new earth, for the first heaven and the first earth had passed away, and there was no longer any sea.
 2 I saw the Holy City, the new Jerusalem, coming down out of heaven from God, prepared as a bride beautifully dressed for her husband.
 3 And I heard a loud voice from the throne saying, “Now the dwelling of God is with men, and he will live with them.
 They will be his people, and God himself will be with them and be their God.
 4 He will wipe every tear from their eyes.
 There will be no more death or mourning or crying or pain, for the old order of things has passed away.”
 5 He who was seated on the throne said, “I am making everything new!” … He said to me: “It is done.”
 (Revelation 21:1-6)

 So is God’s love unconditional?
 Yes and no. It is conditional on a smaller scale when someone continuously over a lifetime rejects God and his love expressed through moral law and subjects himself to final judgment.
-It is unconditional on a smaller scale when an individual, especially a confused and lost one, stands in need of it.
-It is unconditional on a larger scale for “dusty,” pitiable humankind.
+It is unconditional on a smaller scale when an individual, especially a confused and lost one, stands in need of it and asks for it.
+It is unconditional on a larger scale for “dusty,” pitiable humankind–will people receive it?

 So from eternity past, through the present, where humans momentarily interact with the eternal God of love who offers the good news of his love for them, all the way into eternity future—this statement is true: